01NakulGoel/Hashnode/clc0zigkp000i08igh60lhoq7.md

     yarn-error.log*
     ```

-5. package.json:- this is a file that contains all the dependencies of node.js and scripts. it is always present in the root directory of the file.
+5. **package.json**:- this is a file that contains all the dependencies of node.js and scripts. it is always present in the root directory of the file.

-6. README.md:- it is a file that contains information about the project.
+6. **README.md**:- it is a file that contains information about the project.

-lets understand how we are getting the following page and how it is being rendered:-
+### Wondering how this page is rendered? let's understand

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1671800011394/7b64a9da-ffd5-4b41-a31a-37a1cc72b1be.png align="center")

-1. go to index.html file and there you will see a div with id root.
+1. firstly, go to index.html file and there you will see a div with id root.

     ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1671814427448/9d80a819-6045-4a63-bcbd-2f4391e75dbd.png align="center")